What is a Department of Transportation (DOT) Exam?

 What to Bring to Your DOT Physical in St. Louis

-The applicant should provide the medical examiner with a valid driver’s license, a current medications list, glasses, contacts, or hearing aids, and any important paperwork provided from the future commercial vehicle employer.
+The applicant should provide the medical examiner with a valid driver’s license, a current list of medications, glasses, contacts, or hearing aids, and any important paperwork provided from the future commercial vehicle employer.
 It is recommended to avoid caffeine, tobacco, or alcohol at least two hours before the physical as this could impact the driver’s blood pressure reading.
 Additionally, if you use a CPAP (continuous positive airway pressure) machine, we recommend bringing the usage report for your CPAP.
 Some health conditions may require a letter of health from your treating provider.

 What to Expect